AmbiqAI/heartkit/docs/arrhythmia/methods.md

 ## <span class="sk-h2-span">Datasets</span>

-For training arrhythmia classification models, we use the [Icentia11k dataset](https://physionet.org/content/icentia11k-continuous-ecg/1.0.0/).
+For training arrhythmia classification models, we currently use the [Icentia11k dataset](https://physionet.org/content/icentia11k-continuous-ecg/1.0.0/).
 This dataset consists of single lead ECG recordings from 11,000 patients and 2 billion labelled beats.

 ---